 Greg's work has also appeared on the reels of three different Ernie Crisp Television News Photographer of the Year recipients (in alphabetical order - Scott Jensen, Gary Knox and Jonathan Malat).
 He is also proud to say he has told stories with Workshop faculty members Brett Akagi and Rob Collett.
 Greg says he has learned more about storytelling from photographers than anyone else.

-His St. Thomas journalism students get a heavy dose of those storytelling techniques and principles in the classroom and in student media.
-From 2012-2016, Greg was lead adviser for the students’ web-based, multimedia news operation.
+In the spirit of a modern journalist, Greg has stepped outside of TV, writing multiple stories for News Photographer magazine.
+His St. Thomas journalism students get a heavy dose of storytelling techniques and principles in the classroom and in student media.
+He is currently the feature and general reporting adviser for the students’ web- based, multimedia news operation; and from 2012-2016, Greg was lead adviser.
 During that time, students won numerous awards for reporting on multiple platforms.

 Beyond teaching at St. Thomas, Greg also produces videos for the university.
 One of his videos – a mini-documentary - was part of an exhibit at Rome’s MAXXI Museum and later in France at Pierresvives Cultural Centre of Montpellier.